Azure/wordpress-linux-appservice/WordPress/WordPress_Migration_Tool.md

 Once the physical migration has completed you will want to perform the following post migration steps as described below.

+For any reasons, if the migration is not succeeded then please follow the manual migration as per the steps outlined in [Migration guide](https://github.com/Azure/wordpress-linux-appservice/blob/main/WordPress/wordpress_migration_linux_appservices.md).

 ## Post Migration Actions

 ### Install Recommended Plugins